Generalization of Spoofing Countermeasures: a Case Study with ASVspoof 2015 and BTAS 2016 Corpora

 AI Summary

-This paper investigates the generalization capability of spoofing countermeasures in voice-based biometric systems.
-It analyzes the performance of different spoofing types using MFCCs and CQCCs features with a GMM-ML classifier on ASVspoof 2015 and BTAS 2016 corpora, showing varying generalization capabilities across spoofing types.
+This paper investigates the generalization capability of spoofing countermeasures under restricted training conditions, specifically when certain attack types are excluded from the training data.
+It analyzes the performance using MFCCs and CQCCs features with a GMM-ML classifier on ASVspoof 2015 and BTAS 2016 corpora, including cross-corpora analysis.
+The study reveals varying generalization capabilities across different spoofing types and highlights the importance of both static and dynamic spectral feature coefficients for real-life detection.

 Abstract